 The projected market demand will result in jobs and increased economic activity and tax revenues.
-The added amenities. infrastructure, connectivity, walkability and other improvements will enhance the property values and rental rates in Perimeter and further enhance the high quality and reputation that Perimeter already has.
-This will preserve and enhance the values in Perimeter for a long time to come.
+The added amenities, infrastructure, connectivity, walkability and other improvements will enhance Retrofitting the auto oriented suburban the property values and rental rates in Perimeter and further enhance the high quality and reputation that Perimeter already has.
+This will preserve and enhance the values in Perimeter for a for people working at Perimeter to live long time to come.